mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ### Preparing for Production

-0. Update your deployment bug asking for production OAuth credentials and setup of your production [webhook endpoint](#register-for-webhooks).
+0. Update your credentials issue asking for production OAuth credentials and setup of your production [webhook endpoint](#register-for-webhooks).
 0. Production servers point to `https://oauth.accounts.firefox.com/`.
 Additional endpoints can be discovered dynamically at `https://accounts.firefox.com/.well-known/openid-configuration`.
 0. Someone from the FxA team has reviewed the integration code and tested the flow.